Aspose/apireference.aspose.com/content/sites/aspose/examples/english/pdf/net/annotations/setcalloutproperty/_index.md

 In this tutorial, we will guide you through the process of setting callout properties for a free text annotation using Aspose.PDF for .NET in C#.
 Follow the steps below to get started.

-## Steps to Set Callout Property using Aspose.PDF for .NET

-## Step 1: Install Aspose.PDF for .NET
+## Install Aspose.PDF for .NET

-If you haven't already done so, you will need to download and install Aspose.PDF for .NET from the Aspose website or via NuGet package manager.
+If you haven't already done so, you will need to [download](https://releases.aspose.com/pdf/net/) and install Aspose.PDF for .NET from the Aspose Releases or via NuGet package manager.

-## Step 2: Create a new PDF document
+## Create a new PDF document

 Create a new PDF document using the `Document` class provided by Aspose.PDF for .NET.